nrobinson2000/po-util/README.md

 ```
 Copy and paste this into your terminal.

 Note: We download  everything from well known locations and Github.
 While we believe this is a reasonable method as a quick start, it's always a good idea to know what is going on under the hood.
+[The install script can be found on GitHub if you want to manually download and run it.](https://github.com/nrobinson2000/po-util/blob/master/download-po-util.sh)

 # Info
 ```